dYdX Lending Rates

 In practice, cross margin would allow you to convert ETH deposited in the dYdX smart contracts into DAI to earn a higher interest rate on your lending.
 Alternatively, cross margin can be used to increase your long on ETH by “borrowing” USDC or DAI.
 This means that while you have an enhanced ETH balance (say 2x of what you actually own), you will owe an equivalent amount in DAI or USDC back to the protocol (displayed as a negative DAI or USDC balance).

 While dYdX continues to improve on their existing feature sets, it should come as no surprise that this is only the beginning for the protocol.
-While there are currently only 3 different assets supported on the platform (2 of which are stablecoins), it’s likely that the platform will soon start supporting more volatile Ethereum-based assets for sophisticated traders to take advantage of.
+While there are currently only 3 different assets on the platform (2 of which are stablecoins), it’s likely that the platform will soon expand its supported assets in the near future.

-In the meantime, dYdX offers a unique alternative to lending via Compound or Nuo specifically for the actions that can be taken beyond lending and borrowing.
-As highlighted in the margin trading section, dYdX currently offers a one-stop shop for earning interest on leveraged positions all in a trustless fashion.
+In the meantime, dYdX offers a unique alternative to lending via Compound specifically for the actions that can be taken beyond lending and borrowing.
+As highlighted in the margin trading section, dYdX currently offers a one-stop-shop for earning interest on leveraged positions all in a trustless fashion.

 Over the coming months, we’re eager to see how the existing interest rates align with the values of other competitors.
 For now, be sure to stay up to date with all the latest updates from the blog via their official blog here.